How to Transfer iPhone Contacts to Android

 Each method has its pros and cons, but all get the job done.
 Choose the one that fits your comfort level and tech skills.
 Once contacts are transferred, double-check to ensure everything moved correctly.
 This way, you can start using your new Android phone without missing a beat.
 Happy switching!

-Can I transfer contacts using a computer?
+Can I transfer contacts using a SIM card?

 Was this page helpful?